 In October of 2016, Nicole and I, with our daughter Tess, moved out of the hotel communal living situation.
 We had the support and encouragement of local Christian friends regarding our decision.
 The move freed up our availability to begin consistently attending Sunday morning church activities as a full family.

-Shortly after we moved out of the hotel in the fall of 2016, a young man (who had been working at the hotel and had briefly toured with the Adam’s Road team in the fall of 2016 as a volunteer) told me that Max was demonizing and slandering our family for moving out of the hotel.
-I prayed for the other Adam’s Road team members, that if Max was exerting an unhealthy level of control over some of them, that they would break free from it.
-Little did I realize at the time how severe it was for some.
+Shortly after we moved out of the hotel in the fall of 2016, I spoke in person with a young man (who had been working at the hotel and had briefly toured with the Adam’s Road team in the fall of 2016 as a volunteer) who claimed that Max was slandering our family for having recently moved out of the hotel.

 In December of 2016, I had lunch with a Christian brother and we discussed some concerns and issues including the hotel communal living situation.
 I then relayed the topics of our conversation to Micah.
-Shortly thereafter, I received a call from Max.
+Sometime after that, I received a call from Max.
 From my recollection, he called to sternly inform he was threatening to sue this Christian brother.
-I came away from the conversation with the sense I too could be included in a potential lawsuit if I continued engaging.
-So I backed off.

 In January of 2017, my piano ministry (as a ministry that recites Scripture while playing the piano) took form.
 I began visiting churches with this new format and sharing this ministry, having the support and encouragement of both the Adam’s Road team and some members from my home church at the time in doing so.